Bori, Parbhani: Governance

-Bori comes under Parbhani (Lok Sabha constituency) for Indian general elections and current member of Parliament representing this constituency is Sanjay Haribhau Jadhav of Shiv Sena.
+Bori comes under Parbhani (Lok Sabha constituency) for Indian general elections and current member of Parliament representing this constituency is Sanjay Haribhau Jadhav of Uddhav Shiv Sena.

 Bori comes under Jintur (Vidhan Sabha constituency) for assembly elections of Maharashtra.
-Current representative from this constituency in Maharashtra state assembly is Vijay Manikrao Bhamale of Nationalist Congress Party.
+Current representative from this constituency in Maharashtra state assembly is Meghana Bordikar of Bhartiy Janta Party.

 As per constitution of India and Panchyati Raaj Act, Bori village is administrated by Sarpanch (Head of Village) who is elected representative of a village.
 The current representative from this constituency is Mrs. Nirmalabai Shivajiroa Chaudhari of Nationalist Congress Party.